About proposals for a visitor levy

 Woman wearing hat with rucksack photographing Grassmarket, Edinburgh

-Share your views on visitor levy proposals
+Share your views on our visitor levy proposals

 Tell us what you think of the draft scheme